HowNetWorks/uriteller/README.md

 ## Technical Name-dropping

 URI:teller uses Google's [Cloud Datastore](https://cloud.google.com/datastore/) as the database and [Cloud Pub/Sub](https://cloud.google.com/pubsub/) for passing work between services.
 Stackdriver [Debugger](https://cloud.google.com/debugger/), [Trace](https://cloud.google.com/trace/) and [Error Reporting](https://cloud.google.com/error-reporting/) work if their respective APIs are enabled.
+The frontend service sends analytics to Google Analytics whent the `GA_TRACKING_ID` environment variable is set.

 The code is written in ES2015 plus some extensions, such as modules and JSX (suffixed with `.jsx` instead of `.js`).
 [Babel](https://babeljs.io/) then compiles the source to JavaScript that [Node.js](https://nodejs.org/en/) and browsers can handle.
 For styling: [SASS](http://sass-lang.com/).

 [React](https://facebook.github.io/react/) allows reusing the same view code for both server-side and in-browser rendering.

+[Express](http://expressjs.com/) (with its [Helmet](https://helmetjs.github.io/) on) powers the server side code.

 On the browser [Bootstrap 4](https://v4-alpha.getbootstrap.com/) makes things look nice.
 [Webpack 2](https://webpack.github.io/) crumples the code, styles and other assets into an easily distributable bundle.